Cardiologist: Clinton's outlook good

+The former president is scheduled to undergo surgery as early as Saturday.
 Emory University cardiologist Dr. Randy Martin said that he anticipates Clinton should handle the operation fine.

 "While I don't know his medical information, he appears to be otherwise in good shape, he's not a smoker, he's not currently overweight, so he enters the operation in pretty good shape," Martin said.
 "I anticipate he would do very well."